A Wonder of the World.

 one lives for.
 It represents the "point" of life.
 In a similar

-way, the art in major art institutions represents the soul of a
+way, the art in major art institutions represent the soul of a

 culture or civilization.